Watering Your Lawn

 it brown and dry.
 More amazing still, is how the return of rain and cooler

-temperatures will bring back that lush, green growth.
-In most cases, lawns
+temperatures bring back that lush, green growth.
+In most cases, lawns will

-toughness into most grasses.
+into most grasses.

 Many of us want lush, green lawns all year.
 So, watering is an important